-By excluding district municipalities from accessing the Municipal Infrastructure Grant (MIG), the funding for public transport at the CWDM is reliant on Council's equitable share and irregular grants from the WCG: Mobility Department.
-The impact and performance on the mandatory transport function are thus determined by funding that can be made available via the Council budget.
+By excluding district municipalities from accessing the Municipal Infrastructure Grant (MIG) the funding for public transport at the CWDM is reliant on Council's equitable share and irregular grants from the WCG: Mobility Department.
+The impact and performance on the mandatory transport function are thus determined by funding which can be made available via Council budget.

-However, despite funding challenges, planning for improved citizen mobility and implementation of various public transport-related projects continued, such as the Transport Month event that was hosted in Witzenberg Local Municipality.
-Road safety pamphlets, branded water bottles and promotional bags were distributed among commuters at this event.
+However, despite funding challenges, planning for improved citizen mobility and implementation of various public transport-related projects continued such as the Transport Month event that was hosted in Witzenberg Local Municipality as evidenced by commuters during the distribution of road safety pamphlets, branded water bottles and promotional bags.